kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 - Change how you return to the Sith Academy after killing Lashowe
 - Update XP Thresholds to include level 5
 - Update Turret Skip with more in-depth strategies
+- Update Larrim's shopping to allow for selling Frag Grenades
 - Update strats in the Sewers with better timing info

 **v5.4 (August 2024)**